jonaspvean/quartz-notes/README.md

+# Addendum for my website

+These are my notes for my al-folio-themed GitHub Pages site, which can be found [here](jonaspvean.github.io/notes/public).
+This is built with a modified Quartz 4.0, where
+- the navbar from the al-folio theme is included
+- custom colour schemes are included and integrated with light- and darkmode
+- and the repo is used as a main branch for a git submodule that exists in both the master and gh-pages branches of my [website](https://github.com/jonaspvean/jonaspvean.github.io)

+TODO:
+- add the progress bar scroll logic from the al-folio site
+- resolve the issue of what happens to the page elements that break upon loading al-folio pages after having loaded the research notes page

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming